kueblert/homeassistant-doorbell/README.md

 ## Fritz.box
 You need to install the device as a door opener in LAN connection mode.
-Set login data and provide the information to the config file as well as ~/.linphonerc Configure number of the door bell as 42 (only one bell is currently supported, but changing it should be trivial).
+Set login data and provide the information to the config file as well as .linphonerc within the project repository (or adjust the path to the file accordingly).
+Configure number of the door bell as 42 (only one bell is currently supported, but changing it should be trivial).
 The door opener responds to dialing the digit 2.